TechRioVA/luma-branting-photo-tool/README.md

 5. Optionally add a caption manually, or tap "Suggest caption with AI" for an auto-generated one.
 6. Download the branded photo(s).

 No installation, build step, or server required on the frontend — it's a self-contained HTML file that runs entirely in the browser.
+On mobile or desktop, it can also be installed as an app straight from the browser (e.g. "Add to Home screen" on Android/iOS, or the install icon in Chrome/Edge) — no APK needed.

 ## Tech